Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-extensions.md

 {% include info_command_line_tool.md %}

-PostgreSQL is a database engine which is extensible thanks to a large set of extensions.
-A lot of them are installed alongside your PostgreSQL but you need to enable those manually according to your need.
+PostgreSQL® is a database engine which is extensible thanks to a large set of extensions.
+A lot of them are installed alongside your Scalingo for PostgreSQL® instance, but you need to enable those manually according to your need.

 ## Enable a Specific Extension